 FRC provides a continuum of care to Miami-Dadeâ€™s abused and neglected kids including finding a safeand appropriate housing placement, getting them medical, dental, and mental health care, providingafter-school tutoring, and any additional needs that they may have (such as clothing, diapers, carseats, strollers, etc.).
 In addition to direct services for children, FRC also licenses and monitors fosterhomes, finds adoptive parents and handles all adoption paperwork, and operates a community mentalhealth center where it provides child therapy, family therapy, substance abuse counseling, dyadictherapy (a bonding therapy between parent and infant), parenting education and supervised visitationservices (for those parents who are not allowed to see their children without a third party present).

 FRC is driven by the principle that nothing is more fundamental to a community than the safety andwell being of its children.
 In last year, FRC provided services to more than 2,500 children, adolescentsand adults.

-Founded in 1978 by a group of concerned community leaders, FamilyResource Center of South Florida (â€œFRCâ€) is a 501(c)3 non-profit whosemission is the prevention and treatment of child abuse and neglectthrough the strengthening of families.If you love Soul Of Miami, please consider leaving a testimonial.
+Founded in 1978 by a group of concerned community leaders, FamilyResource Center of South Florida (â€œFRCâ€) is a 501(c)3 non-profit whosemission is the prevention and treatment of child abuse and neglectthrough the strengthening of families.Thank you for using Soul Of Miami!